4b11b4/lowres/README.md

 <h3>Paths</h3>

 1. Neuroscience
-   * How does the ear picks up vibrations in the air and then translate these vibes into an electrical signal for the brain?
+   * How does the ear pick up vibrations in the air and then translate these vibes into an electrical signal for the brain?
    * Everyone hears differently.
 Do a sound test to see who can hear the highest and lowest pitch sounds.